lidofinance/lido-dao/docs/scratch-deploy.md

 ## General info

 The repo contains bash scripts for deployment of the DAO under multiple environments:
-- local node (ganache, anvil, hardhat network) - `dao-local-deploy.sh`
+- local node (ganache, anvil, hardhat network) `dao-local-deploy.sh`
-- goerli testnet - `dao-goerli-deploy.sh`
 - holesky testnet - `dao-holesky-deploy.sh`

 The protocol has a bunch of parameters to configure for the scratch deployment.
 The default configuration is stored in files `deployed-<deploy env>-defaults.json`, where `<deploy env>` is the target environment.
 Currently there is single default configuration `deployed-testnet-defaults.json` suitable for testnet deployments.
 Compared to the mainnet configuration, it has lower vote durations, more frequent oracle report cycles, etc. Part of the parameters require further specification -- they are marked with `null` values.